glycerine/greenpack/README.md

 The `addzid` utility (in the cmd/addzid subdir) can help you get started.
 Running `addzid mysource.go` on a .go source file will add the `zid:"0"`... fields automatically.
-This makes adding Greenpack serialization to existing Go projects easy.
+This makes adding greenpack serialization to existing Go projects easy.
 See https://github.com/glycerine/greenpack/blob/master/cmd/addzid/README.md
 for more detail.